SAP/odata-vocabularies/vocabularies/UI.md

 [RecommendationList](./UI.xml#L1677:~:text=<Term%20Name="-,RecommendationList,-")|[RecommendationListType?](#RecommendationListType)|<a name="RecommendationList"></a>Specifies how to get a list of recommended values for a property or parameter<br>Intelligent systems can help users by recommending input the user may "prefer".
 [ExcludeFromNavigationContext](./UI.xml#L1709:~:text=<Term%20Name="-,ExcludeFromNavigationContext,-")|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#Tag)|<a name="ExcludeFromNavigationContext"></a>The contents of this property must not be propagated to the app-to-app navigation context
 [DoNotCheckScaleOfMeasuredQuantity](./UI.xml#L1713:~:text=<Term%20Name="-,DoNotCheckScaleOfMeasuredQuantity,-") *([Experimental](Common.md#Experimental))*|Boolean|<a name="DoNotCheckScaleOfMeasuredQuantity"></a>Do not check the number of fractional digits of the annotated measured quantity<br>The annotated property contains a measured quantity, and the user may enter more fractional digits than defined for the corresponding unit of measure.<br/>This switches off the validation of user input with respect to decimals.
+[TimeRestriction](./UI.xml#L1723:~:text=<Term%20Name="-,TimeRestriction,-") *([Experimental](Common.md#Experimental))*|[TimeRestrictionType](#TimeRestrictionType)|<a name="TimeRestriction"></a>UI elements representing the annotated date/time property shall offer only meaningful values to the user<br>For example, a date picker restricted to future dates may initially show different weeks or months than a date picker restricted to past dates.
+These restrictions are only imposed by the UI, the service may also accept meaningless values and the UI must be prepared to handle them, possibly at a loss of convenience for the user.

 ## <a name="HeaderInfoType"></a>[HeaderInfoType](./UI.xml#L62:~:text=<ComplexType%20Name="-,HeaderInfoType,-")